 This unique succulent can make a great addition to your collection of plants.
 You will receive a plant that looks similar to the ones in these pictures.
 Your plant will be delivered in a 3.5” pot to prevent root damage and it may or may not be blooming.

 This plant is native to Africa.
 The name means stone face, referring to the stone-like appearance of the plants.
 They avoid being eaten by blending in with surrounding rocks and are often known as pebble plants or living stones.

 Individual Lithops plants consist of one or more pairs of bulbous, almost fused leaves opposite to each other and hardly any stem.
-The slit between the leaves contains the meristem and produces flowers ;and new leaves.
-The leaves are mostly buried below the surface of the soil, with a partially or completely translucent top surface known as leaf window which allows light to enter the interior of the leaves for photosynthesis
+The slit between the leaves contains the meristem and produces flowers and new leaves.
+The leaves are mostly buried below the surface of the soil, with a partially or completely translucent top surface known as a leaf window which allows light to enter the interior of the leaves for photosynthesis.

 During winter a new leaf pair, or occasionally more than one, grows inside the existing fused leaf pair.
 In spring the old leaf pair parts to reveal the new leaves and the old leaves will then dry up.

 Lithops thrive best in a coarse, well-drained substrate.
 Any soil that retains too much water will cause the plants to burst their skins as they over-expand.
-Plants grown in strong light will develop hard strongly colored skins which are resistant to damage and rot, although persistent over watering will still be fatal.
+Plants grown in strong light will develop hard, strongly colored skins that are resistant to damage and rot, although persistent over watering will still be fatal.

 Some of the information in this description has been found at desert-tropicals.com, llifle.com and cactus-art.biz